≡ Menu

 #4.
 Are you sure you don’t have any dependents?

 It’s not all that uncommon for young single people to fail to realize that their death could potentially affect a lot of people around them financially.
 This is because, in many situations, the debt that they “own” frequently doesn’t only belong to them.
-Often times, single people will have financial obligations to others around them.
+Often, single people will have financial obligations to others around them.

 Obligations such as: